Training structure

 Faculty of Science

-• Introduction and reminders of the objectives of a diagraphic interpretation
+• Introduction and review of the objectives of log interpretation

 • Conventional deterministic approach (clay volume, porosity, saturation)